11.11 Turbulent Eddies: A Cascade of Energy

 - The smaller peak at about 24 hours is the diurnal cycle of wind speed, which increases during the day and then decreases at night.

 - This smaller peak at about 0.1 to 0.01 hours is called the “turbulent scale."
-This peak is caused by production of turbulent kinetic energy by buoyancy production (i.e., convection) and shear production (i.e., viscous interaction of air masses with different velocities).
+This peak is caused by production of turbulent kinetic energy by buoyancy production (i.e., convection) and shear production (i.e., surface friction, the flux of momentum into Earth's surface).
 These eddies have the time scales of minutes and the size of the PBL.

 - Eventually, on the subsecond time scale, the eddies have very little energy indeed.